top of page

 Ss.
 Anne and Joachim

-The Church in New Castle (St. Anne Church) and its side chapel (St. Joachim Chapel) are named after the parents of the Blessed Mother, Saints Anne and Joachim.
+Our Church in New Castle, St. Anne and its side chapel, St. Joachim Chapel are named after the parents of the Blessed Mother, Saints Anne and Joachim.

 Not much is known of Anne and Joachim, as the Genealogy of Jesus found in the Gospels of Matthew and Luke focus mostly on Joseph’s family tree.